 You see, the Lyrics button doesn't disappear when an incompatible song is playing.
 Instead, you get the same colorful, animated background, just without lyrics.
 That means you effectively get an attractive wallpaper behind the regular Apple Music player, something you don't get with songs that use live lyrics.

-Craig Federighi, senior vice president of Software Engineering at Apple, recently confirmed the iOS team is working to implement this view as an option for all songs in the Now Playing viewer.
-If you like this look, but don't want to view time-synced lyrics, keep an eye out for this update as soon as iOS 13.1.
+Craig Federighi, senior vice president of Software Engineering at Apple, confirmed that the iOS team is working to implement this view as an option for all songs in the Now Playing viewer.
+If you like this look, but don't want to view time-synced lyrics, keep an eye out for this update in the fall.

 For those iTunes/Music enthusiasts who manually enter lyrics for their uploaded songs, live lyrics will still work for you, they'll just be a little less fun.
 When you tap the button, your lyrics unceremoniously come into view, formatted as one giant block of text.
 The background only moves here when the song is playing, so it's not quite the same visual experience, but hey, you still get your lyrics with a cool background!